 In the early stages of the rabies infection, your dog will show only mild signs that seem suspicious.
 Most dogs will then progress to either the furious stage, the paralytic stage, or a combination of the two.
 While this disease is preventable, once the host becomes infected, the outcome results in death.

 Symptoms & Signs of Rabies in Dogs To Look For

 For most common house pets, catching rabies seems extremely far-fetched.
 But would you know the symptoms of rabies should your dog become infected?
 When it comes to your pet’s health, it is always better to be safe than sorry.

 So what are rabies symptoms in dogs?
 The most common sign of rabies is a noticeable shift in your dog’s mood or personality.
 A friendly dog with a great temperament might all of a sudden become irritable, while a normally excitable dog might become very shy and timid.
 The key is knowing what behavior is normal for your pet, which will help you to determine what is out of character and what could simply be an off day.

-The following are possible symptoms of rabies in dogs:
+The following are possible symptoms or clinical signs of rabies in dogs:

 Protecting Your Dog From Infection

 Animals who have rabies typically carry the majority of the virus through their saliva, which is why the disease is primarily passed to dogs through a bite from an infected animal.
 Rabies can also be passed along to your dog if they are scratched and the infected saliva makes contact with a fresh sore or open wound.